 - Avoid sharing items.
 To prevent exposure to cold germs, try not to share cups or utensils with others.

 - Use disinfectant when family members are sick.
-Kitchen countertops and bathroom fittings should be cleaned with disinfectant when a family member is sick.
+Clean kitchen countertops and bathroom fittings with disinfectant when a family member is sick.
 Also, it is important to clean children’s toys regularly.

 - Maintain a healthy lifestyle.
 Eating a balanced diet, engaging in regular physical activity, reducing stress, and getting an adequate amount of sleep can help the immune system fight off an illness.

-Adults should consult their doctor if they experience any of the following symptoms:
+A person should consult their doctor if they or a child experience any of the

-Although there is no cure for a head cold, there are several home remedies that can help manage symptoms and reduce discomfort.
-To avoid getting a cold, a person can take steps to limit exposure to cold-causing viruses.
+Although there is no cure for a head cold, several home remedies can help ease symptoms and reduce discomfort.
+To avoid getting a cold, a person can take steps to limit exposure to viruses that cause colds.

 People with a head cold can expect to recover within